KLGB76/KLGB76-s-Balatro-Joker-Pack/README.md

 - v1.7.1: Fixed interaction between Medusa's Glare and Clown Car (without Driver License)
 - v2.0.0: Added 3 new Jokers
 - v2.5.0: Added a new Joker
+- v3.0.0:
+  * Changed rarity and price of The Seal
+  * Added 2 new Jokers